 - The liver makes a huge amount of blood sugar.

 - Fat is broken down too rapidly for the body to process.

 The fat is broken down by the liver into a fuel called ketones.
 Ketones are normally produced by the liver when the body breaks down fat after it has been a long time since your last meal.
 These ketones are normally used by the muscles and the heart.
 When ketones are produced too quickly and build up in the blood, they can be toxic by making the blood acidic.
 This condition is known as ketoacidosis.

-Diabetic ketoacidosis (DKA) is sometimes the first sign of type 1 diabetes in people who have not yet been diagnosed.
+DKA is sometimes the first sign of type 1 diabetes in people who have not yet been diagnosed.
 It can also occur in someone who has already been diagnosed with type 1 diabetes.
-Infection, injury, a serious illness, missing doses of insulin shots, or surgery can lead to DKA in people with type 1 diabetes.
+Infection, injury, a serious illness, missing doses of insulin shots, or the stress of surgery can lead to DKA in people with type 1 diabetes.